2nil-web/webapp/README.md

 To insure your app to run on both Windows and Linux you may even drop the 2 systems binaries, they each have a weight of less than a MByte.

-Now if you want this application to have a persistent geometry, just add a file called ".config.ini" in its folder.
-And now when you will move or resize its window, the last same size and position will be used each time the app will be invoked.
+If you want this application to have a persistent size and position between each call, just add a file called ".config.ini" in its folder.

 #### Second step/second app